jdc4429/art-display/README.md

 Python program to display the images in the images directory while playing the audio files in the audio directory Easiest way to start is just download the latest release and extract with directories to whatever location you like.
 Run the Python file or .EXE file.

-Place your images (1080p) in the images directory Place your audio files in the audio directory
+Place your images (1080p) in the images directory and place your audio files in the audio directory

 Several functions built in to add some effects.
 Add the keyword to the image filename in order to add the effect.